bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/binary_string.md

 A: 3
 {% endqna %}

-{% qna %}
-Q: number of bynary_substrings "be" of "to be or not to be"
-A: 2
-{% endqna %}

-{% qna %}
-Q: preceding texts of binary_substrings "be" of "to be or not to be"
-A: to
-A: to be or not to
-{% endqna %}

 # byte &lt;integer&gt; of &lt;binary_string&gt; : binary_substring

 Returns the binary substring value of the byte located at the offset specified by number.
 Number is zero origin.